 4. Z9 Bar and Lounge

-Address: 63 Ho Tung Mau Street, Ben Nghe Ward
+- Address: 63 Ho Tung Mau Street, Ben Nghe Ward, District 1, Ho Chi Minh City, Vietnam

 5. Chin Chin Bar

-Weekends for a livelier atmosphere, weekdays for quieter conversations.
+Best nights: Weekends for a livelier atmosphere, weekdays for quieter conversation.

-- Address: 75 Ho Tung Mau Street, 1st floor, Ben Nghe Ward
+- Address: 75 Ho Tung Mau Street, 1st floor, Ben Nghe Ward, District 1, Ho Chi Minh City, Vietnam

 - Opening hours: 5:00 PM – 2:00 AM